abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 The result is the function that represents the element returned by the applied function.

-## Conclusion
+### Conclusion

 This was a taste of Lawvere's Elementary Theory of the Category of Sets (ETCS) which constitutes a rigorous definition of set theory (equivalent to ZFC set theory) using only the concept of a function.

-We can cover this theory in it's entirety, listing all axioms that are needed, but for now it is probably more important to understand why do we need in the first place?
+We can cover this theory in it's entirety, listing all axioms that are needed, but for now it is probably more important to understand why do we want it in the first place?

 The short answer: because it is more general than the traditional definition, this new definition also applies to objects that are not exactly sets but are _like_ sets in some respects.

 You may say that they apply to entirely different _categories of objects_ (nudge, nudge).

-# Categories brierly
+## Categories briefly

 Maybe it is about time to see what a category is.
 Here is a short definition: A category consists of objects (an example of which are sets) and morphisms that go from one object to another (which behave as functions) and that are composable.
 We can say a lot more about categories, and even present a formal definition, but for now, it is sufficient for you to remember that sets are one example of a category and that categorical objects are like sets, except that we don't _see_ their elements i.e. category-theoretic notions are captured by the external diagrams, while strictly set-theoretic notions can be captured by internal ones.